sonatype/nxrm3-helm-repository/nxrm-aws-resiliency/README.md

 echo $ROLE_ARN
 ```

-2. Make a note of the ROLE_ARN outputted last above and specify it in your values.yaml for serviceAccount.externaldns.role
+2. Take note of the ROLE_ARN outputted last above and specify it in your values.yaml for serviceAccount.externaldns.role

 ## Deployment
 1. Add the sonatype repo to your helm: